sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

  * Kiran Kedlaya: I would love to have '''Arithmetic on Jacobians of Hyperelliptic Curves''' (Cantor's method), ideally SageX'd.
 I don't know whether this could be ported from MAGMA.
  * Bobby Moretti: '''Symbolic calculus'''.
 Speeding up arithmetic, cleaning up functions.py, reimplementing and improving maxima's solve command.
  * Bobby Moretti: '''Weirstrass Normal Form'''.
 Implement EllipticCurve_from_cubic() without using MAGMA.
+ * didier deshommes: Improve support for '''SAGE on NexentaOS'''.
+Several packages need to be patched.